-Since 2002, Chicago Orthopaedic Surgeon Dr. Steven C. Chudik has been restoring patients’ mobility and lives with his innovations in arthroscopic shoulder and knee surgery.
-A board certified orthopaedic surgeon, Dr. Chudik is fellowship trained in sports medicine and shoulder surgery, a partner at Hinsdale Orthopaedic Associates and a Top Doctor in orthopaedics.
-He is the founder of the Orthopaedic Surgery and Sports Medicine Teaching and Research Foundation, a nonprofit foundation, that helps keep people active and healthy through unbiased education and research.
-He also is the medical director at AMITA Health Adventist Medical Center-La Grange, a clinical professor at Loyola University Medical Center and a faculty instructor for the American Academy of Orthopaedic Surgeons, the American Shoulder and Elbow Society, and the Arthroscopy Association of North America.
+Since 2002, Chicago Orthopaedic Surgeon Dr. Steven C. Chudik has been restoring patients’ mobility and lives with his innovations and expertise in arthroscopic knee and shoulder surgery.
+A board certified orthopaedic surgeon, Dr. Chudik is fellowship trained in sports medicine and shoulder surgery, a partner at Hinsdale Orthopaedic Associates, a division of Illinois Bone & Joint Institute, and a Top Doctor in orthopaedics.
+He is the founder of the Orthopaedic Surgery and Sports Medicine Teaching and Research Foundation (OTRF), a nonprofit foundation that helps keep people active and healthy through unbiased education and research.
+He also is a clinical professor at Loyola University Medical Center and member of the American Academy of Orthopaedic Surgeons, the American Shoulder and Elbow Society, and the Arthroscopy Association of North America.

 Through his research, Dr. Chudik explores and develops minimally invasive arthroscopic techniques, instruments and implants to provide better surgical alternatives and outcomes for “athletes” of all abilities—from budding athletes to professionals, weekend warriors to weekday workers and every ability and age between.
 Most important, though, Dr. Chudik never compromises his delivery of exceptional care.
 Dr. Chudik creates a partnership with his patients that emphasizes open communication and education to achieve the best results for your health and functional goals.
 He also customizes post-operative rehabilitation to your specific condition and personal needs.